 - Household bed bug

-Life cycle of household bed bugs
+The life cycle of household bed bugs

 The eggs hatch into nymphs in as short as a week’s time given normal room temperature.
-The nymphs then grow through five stages, molting between stages until they are adults in about one month.
+The nymphs then grow through five stages, moulting between stages until they are adults in about one month.

 - Tropical bed bugs

 As the name suggests, these are bed bugs found in the tropics.
 They have similar biological resemblance and can be difficult to differentiate between them and the normal household bugs.
 They can as well be classified into other various species according to the regions they are found though this is globally insignificant.

 These species sucks blood from bats as their main host.
 However, in absence of bats they may find their way into houses and feed on human blood.
 They are mostly found in West Africa and Southern America and they also share similar biological development with the household bugs.

 Other related insects are the Mexican Chicken Bug which normally infests different species of birds.
 It is however hard for this type of bugs to feed on human blood as long as the poultry unit is constantly fumigated with insecticides.

 Generally bugs are very adaptive and can persist long duration of time without sucking blood.
 According to different climatic and environmental conditions, they can stay for up to a year without sucking blood.
 They appear whitish in colour during this period.
 The good thing regarding these notorious insects is that there is no reported disease caused by their bites.